sunhang1986/DACNet/README.md

 Created by [Yuanyue Zhang](https://github.com/yy-zhang832), [Hang Sun](https://github.com/sunhang1986), Shuifa Sun from Department of Computer and Information, China Three Gorges University.

 ### Introduction
-Our paper proposes  a network with features correlation abstraction and contrastive learning constraints (FCACR-Net) for point cloud classification.
+Our paper proposes  a network with features correlation abstraction and contrastive learning constraints (FCFCR-Net) for point cloud classification.
 It can benefit from channel and positional information to strengthen the interaction between local features respectively and improve the capability of feature extraction of the network.

 ### Prerequisites
 + Tensorflow 1.3.0